Your Guide to Adoption Finalization in Ohio

 Finalizing your adoption is the last step of the Ohio adoption process.
 This is when your child receives their final decree of adoption and officially becomes a legal member of your family for life.

-The termination of your child’s birth parents’ parental rights through issuing their consent to the adoption with their lawyer present.
-(Note: a birth mother must wait a minimum of 72 hours after the birth of their baby to give their consent to an adoption in Ohio)
+- The termination of your child’s birth parents’ parental rights.
+Typically, this will be done by issuing their consent to the adoption with their lawyer present.
+(Note: A prospective birth mother must wait a minimum of 72 hours after the birth of her baby to give her consent to an adoption in Ohio.)

-After you’ve been placed with a child, your Ohio adoption attorney and American Adoptions adoption specialist will contact you about when your adoption finalization hearing will be scheduled, which is typically set for several months after placement in your local county probate court.
+After you’ve been placed with a child, your Ohio adoption attorney and American Adoptions specialist will contact you about when your adoption finalization hearing will be scheduled, which is typically set for about six months after placement in your local county probate court.

 The adoption finalization hearing occurs in court, where a judge will issue the final decree of adoption as the final step of the Ohio adoption process.
 This final stage of adoption is often viewed as a celebration.
-Families sometimes invite family and friends to the adoption finalization hearing, or throw a party to mark the occasion.
+Families sometimes invite family and friends to the adoption finalization hearing, or throw an adoption finalization party to mark the occasion.

-The Ohio adoption finalization hearing is relatively short, usually lasting about twenty minutes to an hour.
+The Ohio adoption finalization hearing is relatively short, usually lasting about 20 minutes to an hour.
 During your hearing, you’ll:

-Be sworn in along with your OH adoption attorney and occasionally your social worker
+Step 1: Be sworn in along with your attorney and occasionally your social worker.

-Answer questions about the adoption and your intent to provide your child with a permanent, safe and loving home
+Step 2: Answer questions about the adoption and your intent to provide your child with a permanent, safe and loving home.

-Witness the judge signing the final decree of adoption
+Step 3: Witness the judge signing the final decree of adoption.

 What Happens After the Final Decree of Adoption is Issued in Ohio